codex-academy/SortAndSearch/pages/nodes_and_pointers.md

 ## Introduction

-In the warm up session you worked with JavaScript lists, swapping the list entries around.
-If I told you had to do the first warm up exercise, BUT you are not allowed to a built JavaScript lists.
+In the warm-up session you worked with JavaScript lists, swapping the list entries around.
+What if I told you had to do the first warm-up exercise again, but you weren't allowed to use JavaScript lists?
 How would you approach it?

 **pregnant pause...**

-You will need to create your own List.
+You would need to create your own List.
 How would you do that?

 **more silence**

-Why not use JavaScript objects, to point to other JavaScript objects.
+Why not use JavaScript objects, to point to other JavaScript objects?
 How would that work?

 ## Nodes and pointers applied

-How about creating a `Node` object that can contain some data and points to another `Node` object.
-So in effect creating a list of inter-connected Objects where the one Object points to the next object.
+How about creating a `Node` object that can contain some data and points to another `Node` object?
+In effect, that would create a list of inter-connected Objects where one Object points to the next one.

 Let's try it out: